midnightntwrk/midnight-architecture/specification/preliminaries.md

 // NIGHT is a `TokenType`, but it is *not* a hash output, being defined as zero. const NIGHT: TokenType = TokenType::Unshielded([0u8; 32]);

+// DUST is a `TokenType` for fees.
+For testnet, this is the shielded
+// token defined as zero.
+In the future, this will be the special
+// TokenType::Dust token
+const DUST: TokenType = TokenType::Shielded([0u8; 32]);
+// const DUST: TokenType = TokenType::Dust;
 ```

 ## Signatures